herbstephens/Universal-Human-TIME-Protocol/README.md

 herb@democracy.earth

 ## NOTE
-This Github repro and MIT License was created over a month ago in anticipation of the hackathon, however, no code or other elements were created or sumbitted prior to the start of the ETH Global hackathon.
+This Github repro and MIT License was created over a month ago in anticipation of the hackathon, however, no code or other elements were created or sumbitted prior to the start of the ETH Global Buenos Aires hackathon.